devops329/devops/instruction/playwright/playwright.md

 ### Examining the test

-The test we recorded demonstrates all the interactions we recorded.
+Here is the test that resulted from the recording.

 ```js
 test('test', async ({ page }) => {